-Approved sweatshirts with the SCC logo purchased online at Home / Scotus (inkedcolumbus.com) may be worn.
-The colors are hunter green, navy blue and gray.
-School-approved activity shirts or white, short sleeve T-shirts are required to be worn under sweatshirts and MUST be tucked in.
+Approved sweatshirts with the SCC logo purchased online at Home | Scotus (inkedcolumbus.com) may be worn.
+The colors are Kelly green, black, hunter green, navy blue and gray.
+School-approved activity shirts or white, short-sleeved T-shirts are required to be worn under sweatshirts and MUST be tucked in.
+NOTE: Hunter green sweatshirts will NOT be part of the Scotus uniform effective the 2026-2027 school year.